gazebosim/gazebo-classic/Migration.md

     + public: template <typename T>
       static T any\_cast<T>(const boost::any &)

+1. **gazebo/physics/PhysicsTypes.hh**
+    + Defined function signature for API to update the poses of objects in a named scene
+    + using UpdateScenePosesFunc =
+      std::function<void(const std::string &, const msgs::PosesStamped &)>

+1. **gazebo/rendering/RenderingIface.hh**
+    + API for directly updating the poses of objects in a named scene
+    + void `update_scene_poses`(const std::string &, const msgs::PosesStamped &)

+1. **gazebo/rendering/Scene.hh**
+    + API for directly updating the poses of objects in a scene
+    + void UpdatePoses(const msgs::PosesStamped &)

 ### Modifications

 1. All instances of `ignition::math::Box` in the API are changed to `ignition::math::AxisAlignedBox`